Updated:

 found me through my sharing on the site.
 I subbed him back and he posted a wonderful but slightly inaccessible for regular people who aren’t legal experts video on something called “Christian Discovery” and “Plenary Powers.”
 Incidentally, as I edit this piece, I just bought Steven’s book today, and look forward to reading it, or if it’s too thick, I’ll hand it off to my son and have him explain to me as a part of his unschooling.The references to legal cases can sound so boring without understanding their significance; as a result, it’s super easy to see why those of us who don’t know what they signify in real time - or in history - let our eyes glaze over when we hear those terms.
 That obscure, eyes-glazing quality of the terms may or may not be intentional, but what’s underneath is tremendous.
 Phenomenal.
 Terrible but great.
 Voldermort himself would be proud of the muggles - unless of course black magick was involved after all, which is a very real possibility, in my opinion.
 The initial video I struggled to watch through all the initial intros and whose and legal references that were beyond my understanding or background was posted by

 but I could tell it was a gem that more people deserved to be able to unearth, so I asked for a more accessible version.
 Peter graciously supplied me with this student talk, which rocked my world.
 It explained things I’ve intuitively seen as obvious since forever, but I had not come across a source of a cogent explanation for what happened and is happening to indigenous peoples/people.
 In fact, Peter floored me with the simple but shocking revelations contained in his video.
 He is even funny when he talks about how the term Indian was a simple result of Columbus’ confusion.
-This I knew but the way he said it just made it that much more absurd that we take anything Christopher Columbus said or did seriously, other than to seriously re-evaluate domination as an approach to life itself.For example, as I understand it, and correct me Dr. d’Errico, I’m off, is the basis for non-rights of indigenous people as pertains to the land they lived on for thousands of years before any European representative “discovered” the land is simply this: based on Papal Bulls Dum Diversas and Romanus Pontifex, European monarchs, all subservient to the Pope, all agreed to have a race, and however’s representative got their first could “own” the land.
+This I knew but the way he said it just made it that much more absurd that we take anything Christopher Columbus said or did seriously, other than to seriously re-evaluate domination as an approach to life itself.For example, as I understand it, and correct me Dr. d’Errico, if I’m off on this, but the basis for non-rights of indigenous people as pertains to the land they lived on for thousands of years before any European representative “discovered” the land is simply this: based on Papal Bulls Dum Diversas and Romanus Pontifex, European monarchs, all subservient to the Pope, all agreed to have a race, and however’s representative got their first could “own” the land.
 In Unsettling Truths: The ongoing dehumanizing legacy of the doctrine of discovery by Mark Charles and Soong-Chan-Rah, the emergence of the Doctrine of Discovery traces its foundation to the theology of Augustine, who advocated pain and violence to induce conversion if gentler methods failed, and Acquinas who advocated sentencing heretics to death at the hands of the state.
 Constantine solidified the merger between church and state, following a period of persecution of Christians in the early church.
 When I was in college I majored in Christian Ministry, and althoug there were some strange ideas that never fully resonated with me in the evangelical tradition, I had some genuine professors who had lives of faith and engaged in humble scholarship.
 I went to a Brethren in Christ school, and were introduced to the ways in which the teachings of Christ ran counter to Empire.
 In none of my studies have I come across any teaching attributed to either Jesus or any other New Testament author that suggests land theft is okay in the name of converting people or saving their souls, or that genocide is okay if they don’t conform to an invitation to the gospel at point of sword or gun in a language they don’t understand.
 The New Testament suggests showing compassion and grace and being willing to risk it all for an embodiment of Divinity who was himself tempted by Empire in the desert and said, “Get the behind me, Satan.”
 There is nothing that suggests if people aren’t Christian we can steal from them or make them slaves.
 Instead, my reading of the New Testament was that if anything believers were to hold themselves to higher moral standards and take it easier on non-Christians, who couldn’t be expected to live up to the same level of purity in the eyes of the Pauline tradition.
 Jesus was not very concerned with purity in the sense of appearances at all, and as most of you know, my current views diverge significantly from what has become of the way of Jesus, as I see the very early church as having been infiltrated by Patriarchy, when in fact we would have a very different approach to Christianity had the early Church Mothers led it.

 The Papal Bulls offer a purely religious basis for assimilation, land theft and domination at best, and abuse, wanton harm and genocide at worst.
 The ultimate power of decision as pertaining to the land, being attributed by those monarchs to the Pope.
 We now call this strange mechanism of attribution of absolute power to the Pope, plenary powers.
 Plenary powers are still invoked in courts of law.
 Weird, yes?